Skip to main content

 CaaS for content integration

-The proliferation of multiple incompatible content repositories is a huge problem in many large organizations.
+The proliferation of incompatible content repositories is a huge problem in many large organizations.
 There’s a content management system for technical content, a learning content management system for learning/training content, a knowledge base for technical support, and so on.

 The primary end user experience is generally controlled by a web CMS, and the other organizations find themselves trying to duplicate the appearance and behavior of the main website for subsites like docs.example.com or kb.example.com.